-State of Delaware Office of Auditor of Accounts Dual Employment Examination Engagement July 1, 2011 through December 31, 2013 Fieldwork End Date: October 27, 2015 Issuance Date: November 23, 2015 R. Thomas Wagner, Jr., CFE, CGFM, CICA Auditor of Accounts
+State of Delaware Office of Auditor of Accounts Dual Employment Examination Engagement Calendar Year 2014 Fieldwork End Date: January 28, 2016 Issuance Date: February 5, 2016 R. Thomas Wagner, Jr., CFE, CGFM, CICA Auditor of Accounts

 Table of Contents Background 1 Independent Accountant's Report 3 Schedule of Findings 5 Appendix A: State Public Integrity Commission's Response to Findings 8 Background 29 Del.
 C., c.
-58 (referred to as the Dual Employment Law) was enacted in July 1986.
+58 (referred to as the Dual Employment law) was enacted in July 1986.
 The law states: - §5821.
 Findings. - (a) There are numerous elected state officials and other paid appointed officials who are also employed by state agencies, educational and other institutions, and other jurisdictions of government within the State. - (b) The members of the General Assembly believe that the taxpayers of Delaware should not pay an individual more than once for coincident hours of the workday. - (c) The State should have in place clear policies and procedures to ensure that taxpayers of the State as a whole, and of its various government jurisdictions, are not paying employees or officials from more than one tax-funded source for duties performed during coincident hours of the workday. - §5822.
 Policy. - (a) Any person employed by the State, or by any political subdivision of the State, including but not limited to any county, city or municipality, who also serves in an elected or paid appointed position in state government or in the government of any political subdivision of the State, including but not limited to any county, city or municipality, shall have his or her pay reduced on a prorated basis for any hours or days missed during the course of the employee's normal workday or during the course of the employee's normal workday or paid appointed position which requires the employee to miss any time which is normally required of other employees in the same or similar positions.
-The Dual Employment Law mandates the State Auditor to conduct an annual audit of the time records "...to determine whether or not an employee was paid from more than one tax-funded source for working coincident hours of the day."
+The Dual Employment law mandates the State Auditor to conduct an annual audit of the time records "...to determine whether or not an employee was paid from more than one tax-funded source for working coincident hours of the day."
 Any discrepancies found by the State Auditor will be reported to the Public Integrity Commission for investigation and the Office of the Attorney General for possible prosecution.
 Historically, the Office of Auditor of Accounts (AOA) has encountered great difficulty in performing this engagement.
-The State does not have policies or procedures in place to identify and monitor dually employed individuals as defined by the Dual Employment Law.
-As such, AOA's previous engagements focused only on State elected officials who were also State employees instead of the much broader scope of "any political subdivision" as described in the Dual Employment Law.
-In addition, the General Assembly has not maintained detailed time &lt;sup>1 Although school board members are elected officials, 14 Del.
+The State has not had policies or procedures to monitor or identify dually employed individuals as defined by 29 Del.
+C. §5822(a).
+As a result, AOA has been unable to identify a complete population of dually employed individuals for testing.
+In addition, the State has not maintained time records for elected or appointed officials; therefore, AOA has been unable to test for the proper treatment of dual employment hours and could not conclude if the officials were paid from more than one tax-funded source for working coincident hours of the day. &lt;sup>1 Although school board members are elected officials, 14 Del.
 C. §1046 prohibits school board members from receiving compensation for their services.
-Therefore, school board members do not meet the definition of dually employed individuals. $^{2}$ A political subdivision is a government unit with the authority to levy taxes on real and tangible personal property or offers a service or benefit to the public.
-Source: www.ask.com records that allow for the review of the hours spent at committee meetings or legislative sessions.
-Without this detail, it is not possible to determine, with precision, if a legislator incurred coincident time.
-These issues have been communicated to public officials repeatedly through AOA's reported findings, advice letters from the Office of the Attorney General, and advisory publications by the State Public Integrity Commission.
-The inclusion of municipalities in the Dual Employment Law brings yet more difficulties in performing this engagement.
-Each municipality determines whether or not to compensate their respective elected officials.
-There being 57 municipalities in the State of Delaware, little to no oversight, and historically a lack of response to requests for information, in addition to lack of detailed information from the General Assembly (see above), it is not possible to determine, with precision, coincident time. &lt;sup>3 www.delaware.gov/topics/municipalities
+Therefore, school board members do not meet the definition of dually employed individuals.
+As such, AOA has not been able to determine if the State was in compliance with the Dual Employment law due to the above scope limitations.
+Despite repeated findings, advice letters from the Office of the Attorney General, and advisory publications by the State Public Integrity Commission, these difficulties still exist.